Himanshu-Singh7/REST-API-for-Cab-Booking-Application/README.md

 # REST-API-for-Cab-Booking-Application
-To Create an Application for Online Cab Booking
+To Create an Application for Cab Booking